Biennial Environmental Protection Expenditures Survey

 This is a sample survey with a cross-sectional design.

-The GSUF was used as the survey frame.
-A stratified sample of establishments classified to the North American Industry Classification System (NAICS) Canada 2012 and to geographical regions was selected.
+The Generic Survey Universe File (GSUF) was used as the survey frame.
+A stratified Bernoulli sample of establishments classified to the North American Industry Classification System (NAICS) Canada 2012 and to geographical regions was selected.

 Responding to this survey is mandatory.

 Data are collected using English and French electronic questionnaires.
 Respondents are contacted by email or letter and given an access code for the electronic questionnaire for the survey.
 The electronic questionnaires are addressed to a contact person who is either responsible for, or has knowledge of, the environment-related operations of the firm.

 Telephone follow-up is used to obtain data from establishments who return incomplete questionnaires or who fail to respond.